danReynolds/Personal-Site/_posts/2019-08-08-Building-Javascript-Libraries.md

 | Data Access     | **underscore prefixing**, get methods, property getters        |
 | Data Assignment | underscore prefixing, set methods, setter properties           |
 | Data Mutation   | spread operator, cloning, freezing                             |

+It is a clear example of a library that uses the module pattern to limit its API and chooses to rely on underscored properties to differentiate its underlying implementation.

 ## Building Your Own